yhgao0401/BMI_500/HW11/README.md

 Infection peak: the Infection reaches the peak at around 38-39 days, where the new infections equal recoveries, namely dI/dt=0, $\beta$ * S= $\gamma$.
 Based on assigned $\beta$ and $\gamma$, the critical threshold is $\gamma$ / $\beta$ = 333 people in the Susceptible group.
 And our total population is 1000, S_initial is 999, once S decreases to 333, the infection peak is reached.
 And if with the same $\beta$ and $\gamma$ setting, but total_population less than 333, no peak will show.

 **Basic reproductive number**
-$R_0$=$\beta$ / $\gamma$ = 0.003.
+$R_0$= $\beta$ / $\gamma$ = 0.003.
 Given the S_initial=999, the number of people who may get infected by the initial infected person is 0.003*999=3, indicating the infection would spread out.
 Therefore, to lower $\beta$, the transmission rate (such as using face masks, keeping social distance), increase $\gamma$, the recovery rate (such as improving hospitalization, medications), and lower susceptible population (such as taking vaccines) are the main directions to control an infectious disease.

 **Pandemic Dynamics**
 The Susceptible population only decreases over time, and falls faster before the infection peak than later.
 There were a few people who never got infected.